Just a war years song that played a lot

 I also loved horses and rode every chance I could.
 It was not unusual when I was a teenager to quit high school, which i did.
 I was 42 when I decided to get my GED, then earned my Licensed Practical Nurse certificate.
 I guess you would say I was a late bloomer.

-The Don Cesar was the place to be seen in its heyday.
+The Don Cesar was the place to be seen in its heyday in the 1920s.
 The New York Yankees stayed there during spring training.
 The hotel had a railroad spur built so that it's clientele could have direct rail access from New York and other northeastern cities.

 When the owner died, the hotel fell in disrepair and the federal government took ownership and wrote off the $200,000 in back taxes it was due from the owner's estate.

-The government converted the Don Cesar into a military point of medical and social rehabilitation for soldiers returning from WW11.
-I got a job there as a dental hygienist.
+The government converted the Don Cesar into a military facility for medical and social rehabilitation for soldiers returning from WW11.
+I got a job there as a dental hygienist and cleaned the teeth of those boys who had seen the worst of it in Germany, Poland, England and the Philippines.
+They couldn't sit still for long so it often took multiple visits to get their teeth clean.

-It was there that I met Tim.
+It was there that I met Tim, a 1st Lieutenant.
 He was an ArmyAir Corp bombardier on B17s stationed in England.
-He was shot down and was captured spending 10 months as a Prisoner of War at the German prison camp Stalag III in Sagan Germany.
-He was a good looking man and when he proposed to me, I said yes.
-We had known each other for only 3 days!
+He was shot down and was captured spending 10 months as a Prisoner of War at the German prison camp Stalag Luft III in Sagan Germany.
+He was a good looking man and we had only known each other for three days when he proposed to me, I said yes.

 It was just 30 days later, September 1, 1945 that we married in the Don Cesar chapel.
 My daddy was so furious that he would not attend our wedding and wouldn't give me away!
-He later grew to love Tim and understood my decision to marry.
+He later grew to love Tim and understood why I fell in love with Tim.

 Our first son, Leon Jr was born in July 1946.
-Tim was Leon Tyler Sr.'s legal name, but was given his nickname in the military for having walked away from being shot down on 3 separate occasions over the course of 26 missions.
+Leon Tyler Sr. was Tim's legal name, but was given his nickname in the military for having walked away from being shot down and returning on the first two occasions.
+He would be shot down a third time when he was captured and interred in Germany.
+It was his 26th, and due to be his last mission before returning state side.

 Our second son Michael Wesley Tyler came along 2 years, 2 months and 2 days later.
 We loved our boys!
 When they were young, most people thought they were twins.